PMassicotte/boreas/README.md

 - **Low level programming**: The model should be written in a low-level programming language like C or Rust to ensure high performance.

-- **Low deoendency**: The model should have as few dependencies as possible to make it easy to install and run.
+- **Low dependency**: The model should have as few dependencies as possible to make it easy to install and run.

 - **h3**: The model should use the h3 library for spatial indexing and analysis.